zhangwentao/notebook/npm.md

 ## what is NPM package
 A package is a file or directory that is described by a ```package.json``` file.
-A pacakge must contain a ```package.json``` file, for NPM registry and npm cli use
+A pacakge must contain a ```package.json``` file, for NPM registry and npm cli use A package can be scoped or unscroped to a user or organization.